robric/wiki-contrail-controller/RBAC.md

 RBAC is controlled by a new knob named **aaa-mode**.
 It can be set to following values:

  - *no-auth* (no authentication is performed and full access is granted to all)
- - *admin-only* (authentication is performed and only admin role has access)
+ - *cloud-admin* (authentication is performed and only cloud-admin role has access - default cloud-admin role is "admin")
- - *rbac* RBAC (authentication is performed and access granted based on role)
+ - *rbac* RBAC (authentication is performed and access granted based on role and configured rules)

 With release of RBAC, multi-tenancy flag is being deprecated.
 Multi-tenancy name was a misnomer because Multi tenancy is an inherent feature of Contrail while the knob enforced admin only access.

-Multi-tenancy knob must be removed from configuration files for RBAC to take effect.
+Multi-tenancy knob must not be set in configuration files for RBAC to take effect.
 If multi-tenancy flag is present in configuration file, aaa-mode setting will be ignored.

 ## cloud_admin_role
 User with cloud admin role has full access to everything.
 Name of this role is configured by **cloud_admin_role** knob in API server.
 By default this is set to "admin".
 This role must be configured in keystone.